 Most people know why they deserve a raise.
 Be sure you look at see what you’re worth.
 Look on salary.com and see what others in your field are making.
 If you need to, you can use this as your last line of defense when talking to your boss.
 After all, if you are getting grossly underpaid, you have a great case as to why you deserve more money.

 The biggest thing to remember is that you are not trying to argue or beg with your employer; you are trying to sell yourself.
 This will come with the preparation of your accomplishments.
 You want to be respectful, calm, and confident.
 If you go into your meeting and sound unsure about the points you are making, you will not be very convincing.

 Furthermore, be prepared if your boss turns you down.
 If the boss says “no,” make sure you understand why.
 If the reasons are not warranted, you may want to be prepared to quit.
 If they are warranted, be prepared to ask what it will take.
 At the very least, you can ask for a title change.

 In the end, your boss likely knows the kind of work you’ve been doing.
 Believe it or not, bosses like to be nice.
 They will probably want to give you a raise!
 As always, it is a matter of money.
 If you don’t ask for it, they aren’t going to mess with it and will continue to assume you’re happy.
 In other words, “the squeaky wheel gets the grease.”

 Have you ever asked for a raise?
 How did it go?

-how to ask for a raise and get it, what to say when asking for a raise, how to ask for a raise email, how to ask for a raise, asking for a raise email, asking for a raise, how to ask for a raise in an email, how to ask for a raise by email, how to ask for a raise via email, asking for a raise after 1 year
+how to ask for a raise and get it, what to say when asking for a raise, how to ask for a raise email, how to ask for a raise, asking for a raise email, how to ask for a raise via email, how to ask for a raise in an email, asking for a raise, asking for a raise via email, how to ask for a raise by email